forta-network/docs/docs/testing.md

 ## Best practices

 To learn more about bot development best practices, see the [best practices](best-practices.md) section.
 Be sure to check out [useful libraries](useful-libraries.md) for developing your bots as well.
-There are also sections describing more advanced bot development patterns like [hiding sensitive data](sensitive-data.md), [publishing private alerts](private-alerts.md), [transaction simulation](tx-simulation.md) and [querying other chains](querying-chains.md).
+There are also sections describing more advanced bot development patterns like [hiding sensitive data](sensitive-data.md), [consuming bot alerts](handle-alert.md), [publishing private alerts](private-alerts.md), [transaction simulation](tx-simulation.md) and [querying other chains](querying-chains.md).

 Once you have tested and reviewed your bot, you can move on to [deploying your bot](deploying.md).